-I've highlighted how a number of companies were charging a structured settlement annuitant of Allstate Life Insurance Company, or Allstate Life Insurance Company of New York, a discount rate that exceeds the 8% rate for Allstate's Advanced Funding Exchange Notice (AFEN) in effect at the time, failing to explore that option with the annuitant and/or failing to tell an Allstate annuitant that they had that option.
+I've highlighted how a number of companies were charging a structured settlement annuitant of Allstate Life Insurance Company, or Allstate Life Insurance Company of New York, a discount rate that exceeded the 8% rate for Allstate's Advanced Funding Exchange Notice (AFEN) in effect at the time prior to Allstate's sale of its life insurers, failing to explore that option with the annuitant and/or failing to tell an Allstate annuitant that they had that option.

 The disclosures attached to the publicly available Petition to Transfer Structured Settlement Payment Rights in Seneca One v Cathy Ann Edwards Broward County FL CACE-16-013197 show that Ms. Edwards was being charged a 15.24% effective discount rate by Seneca One.
 Fortunately the case was voluntarily dismissed on August 15, 2016.